yldio/joyent-portal/README.md

 Implementation examples from spikes, this directory is experimental and is likely broken.

+### Git LFS
+- We are using Git LFS to track large files, such as design files in Sketch.
+- Make sure you have this downloaded locally
+`brew install git-lfs`

+#### Helpful tips
+- If there is an error cloning to a new machine, or there is an error cloning in the Circle CI process run `git lfs push origin master --all` from a machine that has it already checked out.

 ### Sketch Pre Commit

 A pre-commit hook has been added to generate a PNG shot of each .sketch file "page".